az0oz/MedAccess/README.md

 ## Deployment

-To deploy the project in your computer you need to open 5 CLI terminals and run the following command in separate terminals:
+All the project is served from the ./app dir folder, to deploy the project in your computer you need to open 4 CLI terminals and run the following commands:

 ```
 The first terminal: